 A persona is a semi-fictional representation of your ideal applicant based on research and data about your current enrolled students and alumni.

-Its important to note that you're going to have many different applicant personas — no school is looking to just attract one kind of student.
+It's important to note that you will have many different applicant personas — no school is looking to just attract one kind of student.
 To get started, consider the top four to five different applicants you would like to enroll.
 Personas can be shaped around backgrounds, demographics, personality, goals, challenges, common objections, budgets, interests, age, academics, etc. — or a combination of them all.

 Your goal is to craft all of your marketing messaging to appeal to their goals and interests, while alleviating their common objections or challenges.
 For more information on crafting personas, read this blog post.

 The Inbound Marketing Funnel & Flywheel

 Inbound marketing is often exemplified by the "funnel" or "flywheel".
 While the two diagrams essentially explain the same process, the funnel identifies inbound marketing as a one-way strategy, where the flywheel defines it as cyclical.

 Inbound Marketing Funnel

 The inbound marketing funnel likely looks similar to your standard admissions funnel.
 The key difference in strategy will likely be the tools you use and the content you create to execute it.
 For example, traditional admissions may rely a lot on print ads for open houses and follow-up calls.
 These outbound efforts can be costly.
 Inbound marketing focuses on attracting the right families to engage with your content online so you spend less money on traditional methods, and less time following up with the wrong people.